Audriņi

-Audriņi (also Audreņi, Audreni) is a village and the center of Audriņi Parish, Rēzekne Municipality of the Latgale area of eastern Latvia, 245 km east of Riga.
+Audriņi (also Audreņi, Audreni) is a village and the center of Audriņi Parish, Rēzekne Municipality of the Latgale region of eastern Latvia, 245 km east of Riga.
 It is situated on the banks of the Liužonka River along route P36.

 The parish council building, a primary school, cultural center, library, medical station and a Latvian Post office are present in this village.

 On the outskirts of the village, an AN/TPS-77(V) air search radar of the Latvian Air Force was built in 2004.

 History

 The tragedy during World War II

 The village of Audriņi was completely eradicated and its entire population was liquidated on 3 January 1942 by the Nazi occupation authorities.
 In total 215 inhabitants were killed, including 51 children; later, on 4 January 1942, 30 of them were shot on the market square in Rēzekne; the others in the Ančupāni hills.